FAQs: About working at UTSA

 How do I request permission to use copyrighted materials in my article/book/dissertation/online course?

-To request author’s permission to use copyrighted materials in your own work, you may use this form (Word Document) and contact the author directly.
+To request author’s permission to use copyrighted materials in your own work, and to learn more about Copyright Resources at UTSA click here.